henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/0-Overview.md

 ## Repository

-Here is the code to the code used in the tutorial.
+Here is the code used in the tutorial.
 Checkout the branches for the different parts.

 {% github henrikwirth/gatsby-starter-wordpress-advanced no-readme %}